-There are a lot of legal, financial, and strategic concepts that early-stage founders of Texas Startups are better-off learning at their own pace and on their own time, instead of paying a lawyer or other advisor to explain them – often very inarticulately and expensively.
+There are many legal, financial, and strategic concepts that early-stage founders are better-off learning at their own pace and on their own time, instead of paying a lawyer or other advisor to explain them – often very inarticulately and expensively.
 Founders also shouldn’t have to join someone’s private investment club to have access to information on those concepts.

 While other law blogs are run by law firms and only link to their own content, I believe in curation and not re-writing what someone else already posted.
 Below is a curated compilation of what I consider to be the web’s best advice to startup entrepreneurs, which I frequently draw from in counseling my own clients to save them money and myself time.
 To the extent there’s material you think should be on here, please feel free to suggest it via the comments, or reach me on twitter.

 Most “Essential” Posts

 - Choosing a Startup Lawyer